Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Los Angeles and its opponents have gone over the current 45.5-point total in 10 of 15 games this season.
+- Los Angeles' games this season have gone over 45.5 points 10 of 15 times.

-- The two teams combine to average 47.1 points per game, 1.6 more than the over/under in this contest.
+- The two teams combine to score 47.1 points per game, 1.6 more than the total in this contest.

 - This contest's over/under is 0.8 points above the 44.7 these two squads combine to allow per game this season.